AndreaDejanGrande/vDinar/doc/README_windows.txt

 Intro
 -----

-vDinar is a cryptocurrency using vCrypt as a proof-of-work algorithm, aimed to help money transactions between southern slavic countries.
-Of course, it is available to everyone else besides being from Balkans or not.
+vDinar is a free open source digital currency aimed to people from former Yugoslavia, yet available to everyone.
+It is based on a new block structure allocating 2% of every reward and a transaction fee percentage to an address for local donations.

 Setup